 3.2 Command Team

 The Command Team is responsible for directing school emergency response activities.
 The Command Team is led by the principal, who acts as the Incident Commander.
-The team leader for each of the other four functions (Operations, Planning/Intelligence, Logistics, and Finance/Administration) report to the Incident Commander.
-The Incident Commander sets the objectives for the activities of all other teams.
+The team leader for each of the other

 Team Assembly Location